 Here are some tips on how to handle pushy salespeople:

 - Be firm.
 If the person who approaches you senses that you're on the fence about the product or service, he may continue his sales pitch.
 Simply say, "I'm not interested.
 Have a good day."
 Maintain a calm demeanor but keep your voice steady.
 Never say you aren't sure because that is an open invitation for the salesperson to convince you to purchase whatever he is selling.
+This should work for any type of sales situation, from a car showroom to someone selling a child's fundraiser at the office.

 - Don't ask questions.
 The second you start asking questions, the person assumes you're interested.
 Don't continue the conversation by asking anything.
 If you want to know more, do your own private search on the Internet after he leaves.

 - Be honest.
-When you are in a store or car dealership, you are likely to be approached by honest, hardworking salespeople who want to provide what you need while making commission.
+When you are in a store or car dealership, you are likely to be approached by honest, hardworking salespeople who want to provide what you need while making a commission.
 Most of them appreciate customers who are honest if they are "just looking."
 This will let them know that after they answer your questions, they can move on to customers who are ready to purchase.
 However, if they continue to follow you around and hound you to make a decision after you say no, you have two choices: Ask to speak to the manager or leave.
 Tell the manager that you are not in the market to purchase.
 If the salesperson is too pushy, this is the time to make a complaint in a nice way.
-Chances are, the salesperson will get a lesson in how to handle customers who aren't ready to buy.
+Chances are, the salesperson will get a lesson on how to handle customers who aren't ready to buy.

 - Be ready.
 Have a standard response that you use for all pushy salespeople.
 You might say something like, "No thank you.
 Goodbye," or "I just want to look.
 Now if you'll excuse me, I'd like to be left alone."
 These are strong enough replies to let the person know you're not a likely prospect, and you can remain cool.